metayeti/mINI/README.md

 file.generate(ini);
 ```

-Note that `generate()` will override any custom formatting and comments from the original file.
+Note that `generate()` will override any custom formatting and comments from the original file!

 You can use pretty-print with `generate()` as well:
 ```C++